matrixneo99/docs/v2/host.md

 !> The server software is closed Source!

+!> Please note that Java is not very resource friendly.
+If you want to use a Raspberry i recommend at least a Raspberry 3+ or comparable.
+It runs on a ZeroW but a bit slower.

 AWTRIX 2.0 can run on any platform (Windows, MacOS, Linux), the only requirement is the support of Java8.
 It is a non-GUI application so you doesnt need an desktop enviroment.
-This Tutorial describes the installation on a Linux machine
+This Tutorial describes the installation on a Linux machine.

 First check if Java is installed
 ```java -version```